 Japan Middle School Exchange Program

 TCAPS, through the Traverse City and Koka Sister City program participates in an 8th grade exchange program with sister city, Koka, Japan.
+2018 will see the celebration of 50 years of friendship between Michigan and Shiga, Japan.
 The purpose of this program is to promote friendship and understanding between Japanese and American middle school students.
-Exchanges are usually for one week.
+Exchanges are typically for a period of one week.
 Students stay with middle school host families and attend school with their host family student.
-Learn more about the Japan Middle School Exchange Program .
-For more information, contact Rebecca Walters.
+Learn more about the Sister City relationship .

 Mexico Summer Global Service Trip